 The chance to talk to Tamara means I can also ask about hotly-tipped Cuban ballet dancer Yonah Acosta, a rising star who will dance in a principal role at Milton Keynes Theatre for the Thursday 18th October matinee performance of The Sleeping Beauty.

 He must feel pressure living in the shadow of his famous uncle Carlos (who, of course, had a brilliant working partnership with Tamara) but he is only 22 and already winning awards, forging his own identity on the stage.

 Yonah is a very virtuoso dancer — and charismatic.
 All Cuban men are very charismatic actually, and Yonah is cheeky, technically brilliant and very strong.
 He will be dancing opening night as the Bluebird and you will see how virtuoso and charming he is.

 I first saw Carlos — he is slightly older than me — when he was dancing with National Ballet of Cuba in Madrid – actually as Bluebird too, in fact, and he too is virtuoso and very charismatic.
 Tamara Rojo

 Tamara speaks eloquently and enthusiastically and her ambition to succeed is clear.
 This drive for success is what drew her to Britain as her homeland of Spain is exceptional among developed countries in having no national ballet.
 Most of its state funding is channelled into flamenco and modern dance so Spanish dancers generally have to emigrate to work.

-As Spain’s most famous ballerina – with brains as well as talent, along with an ever-increasing amount of experience at the top of a company – will Tamara ever return to form a new company in Spain?
+As Spain’s most famous ballerina — with academic brilliance, dancing talent, and an ever-increasing amount of experience at the top of a company — will Tamara ever return to the country to form a new company?

 It is a question of not just wanting a classical ballet company but also of cultural organisation in the country.